romanoen/img2gaussian/README.md

 ## Current direction

 Right now the repository is about one thing: getting from a real handheld video to a convincing static 3D Gaussian result with code that is straightforward to read.
+The next big deal will be to connect splats of different captures. (data association)